akiraheid/Aboyeur/README.md

-# Aboyeur
+# Recipe
-Aboyeur is the specification for a way to write recipes in a way that is easy to read by humans and easy to parse for importing into software.
+Recipe is the specification for a way to write recipes in a way that is easy to read by humans and parseable for importing into software.

 ## Format
 The recipe starts with the closing bracket (`]`) to signify the recipe title, allowing multiple recipes to be stored in the same file.